Lifyzer/Food-Scanner-API-Backend/README.md

 # Food Scanner API, Backend

-*The REST API for the food scanner app.*
+*The REST API for the [Lifyzer](https://lifyzer.com)'s food scanner apps.*

-## Requirements
+## Server Requirements

 * 🐘 [PHP 7.1](http://php.net/releases/7_1_0.php) or higher
+* 💾 MySQL/MariaDB 5.5.3 or higher
 * 🎹 [Composer](https://getcomposer.org)

-## Setting Up
+## Setup

 1. Run `composer install` to install the project's dependencies.
 2. Create a database and import `/_development/SQL/database.sql` file.
-3. Rename `.env.example` to `.env` and edit the details in there such as the database and SMTP credentials.
+3. Rename `.env.example` to `.env` and edit the details in there such as the database, SMTP credentials and the private encryption key.

 ## Usage